Building a tool that leverages Elm's types

 This is a learn-by-example guide to building tools with Elm’s type system.
 This guide here accompanies my Elm in the Spring 2019 talk.

 In this guide, we’ll be implementing a specific tool called elm-snapshot.
 The specific tool we are building is not very important, so I’ll focus on extracting and manipulating Elm’s types.
-To build elm-snapshot locally, clone this repo and run ./compile.rb.
+To build elm-snapshot locally, clone the repo and run ./compile.rb.

 Problem Statement